City Guide to Brussels, Belgium: Part 2 | Must See Attractions

 St. Michael and St. Gudula Cathedral

-The cathedral was built between 1226 and 1276, but not given a cathedral status until 1962.
-This cathedral is the national church of Belgium and is where royal weddings and funerals are held.
-Information on the church can be found on their website.
+The cathedral was built between 1226 and 1276, but not given its cathedral status until 1962.
+Because St. Michael and St. Gudula Cathedral is the national church of Belgium, it’s where royal weddings and funerals are held.

-Falcons had almost disappeared in Belgium and most of Europe, before conservation efforts brought them back.
-That makes the Peregrine Falcons nest that was found at the top of the cathedral in 2004, that much more special!
+Falcons had almost disappeared in Belgium (most of Europe for that matter) before conservation efforts began to bring them back.
+Knowing that makes the Peregrine Falcons nest that was found at the top of the cathedral in 2004, that much more special!

 Les Galeries Royales Saint-Hubert

-If you want to shop in luxury, take in the ornate and beautiful architecture, and sit at a café where famous painters and writers of their time gathered, then Les Galeries Royales Saint-Hubert should be on your list of places to see!
+If you want to shop in luxury, take in ornate and beautiful architecture, and sit at a café where famous painters and writers of their time gathered, then Les Galeries Royales Saint-Hubert should be on your list of places to see!

 Museum van Cacao En Chocolade